curl / Docs / curl CVEs / hostname out of boundary memory access

 VULNERABILITY

-There is a private function in libcurl called fix_hostname() that removes a trailing dot from the host name if there is one.
-The function is called after the host name has been extracted from the URL libcurl has been told to act on.
+There is a private function in libcurl called fix_hostname() that removes a trailing dot from the hostname if there is one.
+The function is called after the hostname has been extracted from the URL libcurl has been told to act on.

-If a URL is given with a zero-length host name, like in "http://:80" or just ":80", fix_hostname() will index the host name pointer with a -1 offset (as it blindly assumes a non-zero length) and both read and assign that address.
+If a URL is given with a zero-length hostname, like in "http://:80" or just ":80", fix_hostname() indexes the hostname pointer with a -1 offset (as it blindly assumes a non-zero length) and both read and assign that address.

 At best, this gets unnoticed but can also lead to a crash or worse.
 We have not researched further what kind of malicious actions that potentially this could be used for.